mmikowski/hi_score/README.md

 ## Why hi\_score?
 Like other Single Page Web App (SPA) frameworks, `hi_score` provides an enormous head-start in creating professional, release-ready applications.
 Yet it is profoundly different from most of them in almost every other way.

-The hi\_score framework helps developers create, understand, and constantly improve their SPAs by using **core technologies** instead of locking them into a large and non-portable ecosystem.
+The `hi_score` framework helps developers create, understand, and constantly improve the **core technologies** used by their SPAs instead of locking them into a large and non-portable ecosystem.
 It uses a **zero-transpile** development environment while still providing a **rich set of capabilities** such as life-cycle management, type safety, run-time CSS, and state management.
 It consumes **far fewer resources** and is productive with just a text editor, a terminal, and a browser.
 Easy problems are easy to solve, and **hard problems are possible**.

 **A framework should serve you**, not the other way around.
 You should be free to move your web app to other environments without complex migration away from non-portable dead-end pseudo-languages.
 You shouldn't be forced to rewrite / refactor / debug all your apps every time your framework releases a new version.

-If your framework is making your life more complex, if your teams can't communicate because they are using competing [Towers of Babel](#towers-of-babel), perhaps its time to get them to speak the same core languages.
-Use `hi_score`, the **UnFramework**.
+If your framework is making your life more complex, if your teams can't communicate because they are using competing [Towers of Babel](#towers-of-babel), perhaps its time to use `hi_score` so they can all speak the same languages your apps actually use.

 ## Latest News
-Versions 1.6.1-10 Updated docs, no code change
+- v1.6.1-10 Updated docs, no code changes
+- v1.6.11   Added check for GIT when using `bin/xhi`.
+NPM installs are not yet supported.

 ---
 ## Quick start
 On Mac, Ubuntu Linux, or WSL please follow these steps.

 - Ensure [prerequisites are met](#prerequisites)